wso2/docs-is/en/docs/setup/migrating-preparing-for-migration.md

 !!! info
-    Note that this **data sync tool** is only recommended for use with MySQL and Oracle databases since it has been tested with MySQL and Oracle only.
+    Note that this **data sync tool** is only recommended for use with MySQL and Oracle databases since it has only been tested with MySQL and Oracle.

 1. Create a new databases for the new WSO2 Identity Server version (5.10.0) that you are migrating to.